indiana-university/rivet-docs/content/components/utilities/width.md

 {{< /alert >}}

 ## Width utility CSS classes
-You can constrain the width of an element by applying one of the classes listed below:
+You can constrain the width of a block-level element by applying one of the classes listed below.

 {{< widths >}}{{< /widths >}}

-## Width utility examples

-You can apply a width utility class to any block-level element.

-Width utility classes are especially useful for form inputs, which should [have their widths constrained to match the expected length of the information](https://www.nngroup.com/articles/web-form-design/) you're asking someone to give you.
-For example, a form field asking someone for their ZIP code should be much smaller than one asking for their street address.

 {{< alert variant="warning" title="Not intended for layout" >}}
 The width utility classes are intended for use when fine-tuning the appearance of individual elements on a page and should not be used for high-level page layout.
 To lay out pages, use the [Rivet grid]({{< ref "/components/layout/grid.md" >}}) instead.
 {{< /alert >}}

+## Width utility examples

+Width utility classes are especially useful for form inputs, which should [have their widths constrained to match the expected length of the information](https://www.nngroup.com/articles/web-form-design/) you're asking someone to give you.

+For example, a form field asking someone for their ZIP code should be much smaller than one asking for their street address.

 {{< example lang="html" >}}<div class="rvt-width-xxs">
   <label for="input-1">xxs</label>